 Free Ground Tarp With Tent Purchase!

 Introducing our new VX series.
 We have added large triangle windows on both ends.
 The extra windows give you eXtra Ventilation and eXtra openness and Views.
 This feature is a must when camping in hot summer weather, allowing you to really open the tent up.
 When conditions change, simply zip the windows shut from the inside.
 The VX series is identical to our Deluxe version with the exception that instead of funnel-flow vents, you have large triangle windows on both ends.
+Stainless steel, wire stake loops give superior strength and durability.
 Available in 10x10 and 10x14 sizes.